drips-network/docs/docs/faq.md

 funds from other users who are Dripping or Splitting to them.
 However they will need to have a small amount of ETH available in their account when they are ready to collect funds sent to them (again, to cover gas costs of sending the collect transaction).

+### What happens to funds that have been Dripped to a Github repository that is never claimed by its owner?
+For now, nothing happens to these funds and they will remain in Drips waiting for the respository owner to claim them forever.
+It's possible that in the future the governance of the Drips protocol will decide to change this, so that funds given to a Github repository that go unclaimed are donated to an alternative public goods fund like Gitcoin, or to some other cause.